Darren Criss On Stage - Theater Credits, Bio and Tickets

 He made his feature film debut in 2012’s “Girl Most Likely” and other notable television credits include the role of Music Meister on The CW’s “Supergirl” and “The Flash” (2017), Justin in FX’s “American Horror Story” (2015), and Toby Phillips in the web series “Little White Lie” (2009).
 He has also worked extensively in voiceover, including the roles of Raphael in “Batman vs Teenage Mutant Ninja Turtles” (2019), Sideswipe in “Transformers: Robots in Disguise” (2014-17), Sutemaru in “The Tale of the Princess Kaguya” (2013), and Katayama in “The Wind Rises” (2013).

-Criss returns to Broadway to star opposite Laurence Fishburne and Sam Rockwell in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
+Criss was scheduled to return to Broadway to star opposite Laurence Fishburne and Sam Rockwell in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
+However, due to the COVID-19 pandemic, this production has been postponed.